dsl-logo

 The lender will conduct an ‘as if complete’ valuation

-Before your construction loan is formally approved your lender will arrange for a valuation of the home’s value as if it was completed.
+Before your construction loan is formally approved your lender will arrange for a valuation of the property as if it was completed.
 To do this, the valuer will need both the building contract and the building plans.

-The average build time for detached houses in Australia increased from 10.3 months to 11.7 months in 2022/23, according to Master Builders Australia.
+According to Master Builders Australia, the average build time for detached houses was 12.7 months in 2023-24, a 40% increase from the average of nine months in 2010-11.
 Keep your potential build time in mind when applying for your construction loan.

-Can I build or renovate without a construction loan?
+Can you build or renovate without a construction loan?

 You generally need a construction loan to build a new home or carry out major structural renovations to a home.
 Lenders are usually reluctant to provide finance for a major building project upfront through a standard home loan.